ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

    * Perform EDA
    * Build dimension and fact tables
    * Push the tables to SQL Server
+5. Ensured key fields were marked as `NOT NULL` in SQL Server.
-5. Apply primary and foreign key constraints in SQL Server.
+6. Apply primary and foreign key constraints in SQL Server.
-6. Execute the SQL queries to reproduce business insights.
+7. Execute the SQL queries to reproduce business insights.
-7. Open the Power BI file to explore the final interactive report.
+8. Open the Power BI file to explore the final interactive report.

 ---